grikshka/Bonereel/README.md

 # Private Movie Collection

-Exam project for the first semester at Business Academy Southwest.
-Goal is to create JavaFX application that can play media stored on secondary memory.
+Goal of the project was to create JavaFX application that can play media stored on secondary memory.
+Repository contains PDF file with full description and documentation fo the application.

-Time for the completion: 2 weeks.

 Requirments: